sangambartaula/GeoSenseAssist-Project/README.md

 run main.py

 **step 9:**
-use the automated URL link that contains your IP address to open site
+use the automated URL link that contains your IP address to open website